sttng/Interstella5555/readme.md

 I couldn't wait for the collaboration to finish and when Interstella 5555: The 5tory of the 5ecret 5tar 5ystem (インターステラ5555) was finally released in 2003, one of the first things I did was buying a ticket to see in on the big screen in my local movie theater.

+When finally the DVD came out in end 2003 in Europe, it was an instant buy for me.
+But when I put the DVD into my Pioneer Drive in my computer, I couldn't believe what I saw.
+Interlacing all over the place !
+No progressive mode to be found anywhere - clearly the European customers must have been ripped off.

+So my search began and several months later my shipment from Amazon Japan arrived - with the Special Edition.
+Super excited I started to watch, what I thought to be the good version of that movie.
+Only again, it was a badly mastered, interlaced version.

+Years later, just by accident I saw the Interstella 5555 Blu-ray (BD), in my local record store at discount. and grabbed it again.
+My hopes where not high this time, and even then whoever produced this was able to disappoint me again.
+The BD version was an upscale of the DVD version - unbelievable.

-As this was many, many years ago, I actually can't remember the quality of the movie in the theater - meaning I actually don't really know if it was a blown-up version with a soft, pixelated look or not.
+As I saw the movie in the theater many, many years ago, I actually can't remember the quality of the movie in the theater - meaning I actually don't really know if it was a blown-up version with a soft, pixelated look or not, because I remember reading or having heared somewhere (sorry no source), that Interstella 5555 was actually only produced in SD version.
+If my memory serves me correct, Toei Animation was already using digital animation tools at that time and only the drawing sketches where produced whith real pen and paper.

 # PAL DVD